JetBrains/teamcity-documentation/topics/pull-requests.md

 The '_Token_' field appears.

 Use a personal access token or obtain a token through an OAuth connection.
-It must have either the `public_repo` (for public repisotories) or `repo` (for private repositories) scope.
+It must have either the `public_repo` (for public repositories) or `repo` (for private repositories) scope.

 </td>
 </tr>